antarctica/nerc-arctic-office-projects-api/docs/usage.md

 #### Fake data limitations

 * Orcid IDs are fake and can't be used to lookup additional information on a person

+### Grants

+Represents information a research grant.

+#### Fake data limitations

+* Currently only fake value is returned

+### Allocations

+Represents information about how a research project is funded by grants.

+#### Fake data limitations

+* Currently only fake value is returned